 (http://www.creducation.org/cre/policymakers_and_admins/peace_studies_at_community_colleges) .
 She has several syllabi published in the latest edition of Peace, Justice and Security Studies: A Curriculum Guide.
 (Garber, Julie, B. Welling Hall, Joseph Leichty, Timothy McElwee, eds.
 Peace, Justice, and Security Studies: A Curriculum Guide.Boulder, Colo.: Lynne Reinner Publishers).
 Additionally, she presented at the national PJSA conferences in 2007-10 on building peace studies in community colleges.

-Mary McCarthy is currently working on her bachelor’s degree through the UMASS University Without Walls Program where she will be developing on online community resource for peace education.
+Mary McCarthy has received her bachelor’s degree in Sustainable Communities through the UMASS University Without Walls Program.
+Her Associate Degree is in Peace, Justice & Environmental Studies with a minor in Human Services from Greenfield Community College (GCC).
+It was during her time at GCC that she developed a deep interest and concern for issues relating to Social & Environmental Justice.
 She is interested in the inter-connectedness of economic, social and environmental justice and how these issues affect not only individuals, but communities as a whole.
 What can be done to encourage and empower people to come together and thrive in such unstable times?
 Mary is currently on the board of directors for Traprock Center for Peace & Justice.
-She is also the lead developer & coordinator for Traprock’s Peace Leadership Workshops with Paul K. Chappell, and has also been involved with Climate Action NOW MA, American Friends Service Committee, and is currently working with Arise for Social Justice’s Youth for Justice Committee.
+She is also the lead developer & coordinator for Traprock’s Peace Leadership Workshops with Paul K. Chappell, and has also been involved with Climate Action NOW MA, and American Friends Service Committee.
 In addition to her various committee projects, she has also enjoyed co-hosting Occupy the Airwaves on Valley Free Radio.
 Mary has a strong background in networking, strategic alliance building, program development, training, and outreach.
+Mary is also a graduate of the LIPPI (Leadership Institute for Political & Public Impact) through the Women’s Fund of Western Mass.
 Moving forward, Ms. McCarthy looks forward to developing a strong network with like-minded individuals and groups who are also interested in creating a positive, more sustainable and just world.

 Diana Roberts grew up surrounded by many distinguished theologians and artists thanks to my parents.
 Since then, I’ve been involved with a variety of volunteer groups and causes, first in England, where I studied photography, and now in Franklin County.
 Including: working with seniors in an outreach program; canvassing in presidential elections beginning 1968; tutoring ESOL students in several capacities; singer, section leader and treasurer for Pioneer Valley Symphony Chorus, and at the Greenfield Public Library, first on the circulation desk, and now for their Homebound program.